 The main treatments for brain or spinal cord tumours are surgery, radiation therapy and chemotherapy.
-These treatments may be used alone or in combination.
-Medication, such as steroids, or anti-convulsants (anti-seizure medication), may also be given to reduce symptoms.
+These may be used alone or in combination.
+Medicines, such as steroids or anticonvulsants (anti-seizure medicines), may be given to reduce symptoms.
 There also could be new, experimental treatments or improvements in existing treatments.
 These are given in clinical trials – your doctor will tell you if you are eligible to join.
 See Clinical trials for more information.

-- the type, size, grade and location of the tumour
+- the type, size, grade, location and genetic make-up of the tumour

 - your age, medical history and general state of health